mohanmca/MohanLearningGround/src/main/md/Mind/SecuretOfConcentraionAndSelfControl.md

   * Ability to read the Encyclopedia

 * Does will power and concentration reduce Joy in the present for the benefit of Future?
- * As per "Vivekananda", Greater is the happiness as this will is more successfully manifest
+  * Ans:  As per "Vivekananda",
+  * Greater is the happiness as this will is more successfully manifest
   * **This very ability that I can control my thought, that I can control my activities, behavior and speech gives happiness*
   * **This very power over my life that I can control it that gives happiness**

 * Marshmallow self control test